 A/B testing is similar to a science experiment.
 Brands must form a hypothesis, create control and variant samples, and set testing parameters.
 Here are some elements to focus on when designing your test:

-If you didn’t have the appropriate sample size or number of variations, or if you didn’t run your test long enough, it would make your results unreliable.
+If you didn't have the appropriate sample size or number of variations, or if you didn't run your test long enough, your results would be unreliable.
 Needless to say, making optimization decisions based on misleading data is more likely to hurt your conversion rate than help it.

-Numerous A/B testing tools are available, including Convert, Optimizely, and VWO.
+Numerous A/B testing tools are available, including Intelligems, Convert, and VWO.
 These tools simplify creating, running, and analyzing A/B tests without advanced coding skills.
-Shopify stores looking to test things like shipping thresholds or subscription offers, will need specialized apps such as Shipscout and Rebuy.
+Shopify stores looking to test things like shipping thresholds or subscription offers will need specialized apps such as Shipscout and Rebuy.

-For tests that involve more than changing text, do not use the visual editor provided by A/B testing tools, as they auto-generate code and often cause significant browser compatibility and code issues.
+For tests that involve more than changing text, do not use the visual editor provided by A/B testing tools.
+They auto-generate code and often cause significant browser compatibility and code issues.
 Always use developers to code and validate your tests.
-This ensures your tests are compatible across devices and browsers for accurate results.
+We never skip developer QA at SplitBase.
+It's been instrumental in ensuring experiments launch bug-free and in providing us with accurate insights as quickly as possible.

-When you’re ready to run your test, split your audience into two or more randomized groups (A/B testing software automates this process).
+When you're ready to run your test, split your audience into two or more randomized groups (A/B testing software automates this process).
 Group A will see the original version, and Group B will see the modified version.
-Make sure all key metrics are tracked, and collect data for each group.
+Ensure all key metrics are tracked and collect data for each group.

-A/B testing is an ongoing process.
+A losing test that teaches you customers don't care about social proof on a particular page, is more valuable than a winning test you can't explain.
 One experiment can lead to new questions and tests, so use your learnings to tweak and test different elements and maximize the effectiveness of your Shopify store.

-With A/B testing, brands can evaluate a variety of elements, such as header copy, website layout, graphics, buttons, colors, or the checkout process.
-Here, we’ll explore how to perform specific A/B tests for your Shopify store.
+To see results from split testing, you have to be smart about what you choose to experiment on.
+With A/B testing, brands can evaluate a variety of elements, including header copy, website layout, graphics, buttons, colors, and the checkout process.
+Here, we'll explore specific A/B tests worth running for your Shopify store.

 Use A/B testing to evaluate how your shipping thresholds will perform.
 For example, half your visitors receive free shipping on all orders while the other half receive free shipping on orders over $75 dollars.